 On Monday night, Bolling made another acknowledgment—that “editorial note” mentioned at the start of this post—this time about his “Hoods in the House” segment.
 And, this time he sounded sorrier (in an I’m sorry you felt that way way).
 Said Bolling:

 One editorial note.
 On Friday we did a story about the president meeting with the president of Gabon and we got a little fast and loose with the language and we know it’s been interpreted as being disrespectful.
 And for that, I’m sorry.
 We did go a bit too far.

 The New York Daily News on Tuesday quoted Kevin Magee, executive vice president of Fox Business Network, saying: “I spoke with Eric and his producer yesterday and we all agree the line was crossed, thus last night’s apology.
 We now consider the matter closed.”

 Line crossed.
 “Contrition for poorly chosen words” expressed.
 Matter closed.
 Election season launched.
-(Sorry!)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Sorry!)Liz Cox Barrett is a writer at CJR.
 Tags: Barack Obama, Campaign 2012, election coverage, Eric Bolling, Fox Business Network